vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-av-performance-issues-with-wprui.md

    ```

    > [!WARNING]
    > If your Windows Server has 64 GB of RAM or more, use profiles `WDForLargeServers.Light` and `WDForLargeServers.Verbose` instead of profiles `WD.Light` and `WD.Verbose`, respectively.
-Otherwise, your system consumes a high amount of non-paged pool memory or buffers, leading to system instability.
+Otherwise, your system consumes a high amount of nonpaged pool memory or buffers, leading to system instability.

 1. Reproduce the issue.